 - enjoy one of the best views of Epping Forest from the Lodge's top floor

-We are open as usual at the moment, but you can also book a private tour of the Hunting Lodge at a ticket price of £5 per person, adult or child.
+We are open as usual at the moment and entry is free, but you can also book a private tour of the Hunting Lodge at a ticket price of £5 per person, adult or child.